How to deal with annoying housemates

 To make matters worse, The Prankster will continually think their jokes are hilarious, even if you're on the verge of tears.

-How to handle The Prankster
+How to deal with The Prankster housemate

 In reality, it's probably better to just stop laughing at their rubbish jokes and pranks.
 A lot of the time, if they don't get a smile or a laugh, they'll get bored and take their pranks elsewhere.